Visiting Sri Lanka Buddhist temples, Sri Lanka temple dress code and temple of the tooth dress code

 Sri Lanka is an island in the tropics, the island is small in size but has a population of 21 million people ( More information about Sri Lanka on this link ).
-Sri Lanka is undoubtedly a popular destination among the traveller, who look for a destination to enjoy pristine beaches, culture, nature and history.
+This tiny island is undoubtedly a popular destination among the traveller, who look for a destination to enjoy pristine beaches, culture, nature and history.
 The island is the centre of tourist attractions in southern Asia for many decades.
-Attributed to the rich historical past, culture, awe-inspiring historical man-made structures, wide-open beaches, delicious sea-food, Sri Lanka is on the radar of every traveller.
-When you plan a Sri Lanka tour and beach holiday, there are several activities that you essentially need to consider, such as visiting cultural triangle of Sri Lanka, Visiting a Sri Lanka Buddhist temple, having the authentic Sri Lankan cuisine, relax on the palm-fringed pristine Sri Lankan beaches ( Top 10 things to do in Sri Lanka ).
+Attributed to the rich historical past, culture, awe-inspiring historical man-made structures, wide-open beaches, delicious sea-food, the island is on the radar of every traveller.
+When you plan a Sri Lanka tour and beach holiday, there are several activities that you essentially need to consider, such as visiting cultural triangle, Visiting Sri Lanka Buddhist temples, having the authentic Sri Lankan cuisine, relax on the palm-fringed pristine Sri Lankan beaches ( Top 10 things to do in Lanka ).

 Buddhism an art of living

-Sri Lanka had a grim past on various occasions due to the foreign invaders and colonial influence.
+The island had a grim past on various occasions due to the foreign invaders and colonial influence.
 But, the country has shown the resilience to all these hurdles and recorded a commendable development after every devastating effect.
-Today, Sri Lanka has become one of the most popular places for holidays in the world.
-The island attracts hundreds of thousands of visitors every year and tourism has become one of the leading foreign exchange earners for the people of Sri Lanka.
+Today, this tiny island has become one of the most popular places for holidays in the world.
+The island attracts hundreds of thousands of visitors every year and tourism has become one of the leading foreign exchange earners for the country.

-Sri Lanka has a large number of religious places, scattered throughout the island and most of them are Buddhist temples (click here to visit most sacred Buddhist temple known as tooth relic temple, Pinnawala elephant orphanage and tea plantations in our Kandy-Nuwara Eliya 2 days tour).
-Therefore, finding a Sri Lanka tour package without a Buddhist temple is unbelievable.
-Most of these Sri Lanka Buddhist temples are considered as important places because they hold great cultural and historical value, especially the Buddhist temples in the cultural triangle of Sri Lanka.
-Sri Lanka Buddhist temples such as the temple of the tooth relic, Sri Maha Bodhi are top religious sites visited by thousands of devotees every day.
+There is a large number of religious places, scattered throughout the island and most of them are Buddhist temples (click here to visit most sacred Buddhist temple known as tooth relic temple, Pinnawala elephant orphanage and tea plantations in our Kandy-Nuwara Eliya 2 days tour).
+Therefore, finding a tour package without a Buddhist temple is unbelievable.
+Most of these Sri Lanka Buddhist temples are considered as important places because they hold great cultural and historical value, especially the Buddhist temples in the cultural triangle.
+Buddhist temples such as the temple of the tooth relic, Sri Maha Bodhi are top religious sites visited by thousands of devotees every day.
 Therefore visiting such places without offending the local people is a duty of every foreign traveller.

-Sri Lanka is a multi-religious country, you will encounter some kind of religious place at every corner of the island.
-Mainly you will come across Buddhist temples, Hindu temples, Mosques and churches since they are the most widely practised religions in Sri Lanka.
+The island is a multi-religious country, you will encounter some kind of religious place at every corner of the island.
+Mainly you will encounter Buddhist temples, Hindu temples, Mosques and churches since they are the most widely practised religions in the island.
 By far the Buddhism is the most popular religion in Si Lanka claim for 69% of the population of the country.

-Visiting a Buddhist Temples is very common activity included almost in every Sri Lanka tour package.
-Because Buddhism is the predominant religion in the island and visiting a Sri Lanka Buddhist temple is important to get to know the religion.
+Visiting temples is a very common activity included almost in every road trip of Sri Lanka.
+Because Buddhism is the predominant religion in the island and visiting Sri Lanka Buddhist temples is important to get to know the religion.
 In fact, Religion is one of the important aspects of Sri Lankan life and almost every person is engaged in some sort of religion.
-The base of Sinhalese (the majority of Sri Lankans) Culture is attributed to the Buddhism; hence visiting a Sri Lankan Buddhist temple is an easy way to learn more on the culture and the way of Sri Lankan life.
+The base of Sinhalese (the majority of Sri Lankans) Culture is attributed to the Buddhism; hence visiting a Sri Lankan temple is an easy way to learn more on the culture and the way of Sri Lankan life.

 Sri Lanka temple etiquette is a complex subject for most travellers, who are visiting the country for the first time.
-Therefore we thought of making a note on this subject in details for travellers who are planning to visit Sri Lanka in the future.
+Therefore we thought of making a note on this subject in details for travellers, who are planning to visit the island in the future.

-There are several temple rules to consider and observe before entering a Sri Lanka Buddhist temple, in order to explore the temple without offending the devotees.
+There are several temple rules to consider and observe before entering Sri Lanka Buddhist temples, in order to explore the temple without offending the devotees.
 The rules mentioned here should be thoroughly considered especially when visiting the religious places in the archaeological sites.
 It is essential to have attention on these etiquettes and rules because Buddhist temples are places with great cultural and historical importance.
-You may find policemen or moderators at the entrance of fa ew temples instructing you to have the suitable attire.
+You may find policemen or moderators at the entrance of a few temples instructing you to have the suitable attire.
 But in most temples there are no moderators, so be your own moderator and follow the guidelines below.

-If you have been to a Buddhist temple in one of the other countries such as Thailand, Singapore you will feel a huge difference as soon as you enter a Sri Lankan Buddhist temple.
+If you have been to a Buddhist temple in one of the other Buddhist countries such as Thailand, Singapore you will feel a huge difference as soon as you enter a Sri Lankan Buddhist temple.
 Sri Lankan Buddhist temples differ from temples in Thailand or Cambodia in many ways.
-Buddha statues and dagobas in fancy styled such as gold-plated statues are very rare in Sri Lanka, only a few temples in Sri Lanka has gold plated Buddha statues such as Dambulla golden cave temple.
-Sri Lanka has Theravada school of Buddhism while most South-east Asian countries have Mahayana Buddhism.
+Buddha statues and dagobas in fancy styled such as gold-plated statues are very rare in the country, only a few temples have gold plated Buddha statues such as Dambulla golden cave temple.
+Most temples belong to the Theravada school of Buddhism while most South-east Asian countries have Mahayana Buddhism.
 There are many differences between these two forms of Buddhism.

 Stupa/ Thupa or Dagoba